 The Chase Ink Business Preferred is a fantastic card for many types of businesses.
-Since its release in the fall of 2016, many points and miles lovers flocked to it.
+Many points and miles lovers have flocked to it since its release in the fall of 2016.
 This is especially true as an alternative to the Chase Sapphire cards and the American Express Business Gold Card.

-Keep reading to see why this card is one of my favorites for business.
+Keep reading to see why this card is one of my favorites for businesses and entrepreneurs.

 The Ink Business Preferred earns 3x Ultimate Rewards (UR) points on the following categories: